Website, PWA, or native app: which should you choose based on your needs?

 5 min

 Choosing between a website, Progressive Web App, and native app is not a matter of gut feeling.
-The right decision combines a measurable goal, real usage, and controlled total cost.
+The right decision combines a measurable goal, real-world usage, and controlled total cost.
 The parent article explains the impact of a mobile app on acquisition, conversion, and retention.
 Read What impact can a mobile app have on your business to anchor this choice in your results.

 A website remains the widest gateway.
 A link is all it takes to reach everyone.
 You capitalize on natural referencing and landing pages.
-A fast and clear website can already convert at an excellent level.
+A fast and clear site can already convert at an excellent level.
 It excels when the priority is visibility, proof of value, lead generation, and initial sales.
 Its iteration rate is high.
 Its operating cost remains low if the technical base is simple and the media are well optimized.

 The PWA combines the reach of the web with an app-like feel.
-It can be installed on the home screen, works in offline mode, and sends notifications on many devices.
+It can be installed on the home screen, works in offline mode, and sends notifications to many devices.
 It shines when you need to deliver quickly, re-engage often, and maintain a unified code base.
-A well-designed PWA delivers impressive fluidity thanks to caching and service workers.
+A well-designed PWA delivers very respectable fluidity thanks to caching and service workers.
 It is suitable for product catalogs, simple reservations, field forms, and lightweight premium content.
 Its quality depends on the rigor of your front-end stack and a precise caching plan.

 For more details on the difference between a PWA and a native app, you can watch this video.

-2. How to choose between the three?
+2. How do you choose between the three?

-Three questions are enough to decide.
+Three questions are all you need to decide.

 1. What business outcome are you aiming for first?
 Acquisition, engagement, operational efficiency.

-The best option is the one that reaches the defined threshold with the least effort while remaining scalable.
+The best option is the one that achieves the defined threshold with the least effort while remaining scalable.
 You can start with a website, switch to a PWA for repeated use, and then move to native as soon as the proof of value is solid.

 3. What experience should you aim for and what level of performance should you guarantee on mobile?